-An assault is an application of force to someone else.
+An assault is an application of force on someone else.
 That contact has to be harmful or offensive to a reasonable person.

 The slightest contact is sufficient for an assault.
 It does not need to be painful or harmful.
 Offensive contact is enough.

 The contact does not have to be direct.
 Using another object to create the contact can be assault.
 Making contact with the other person’s clothing can amount to an assault.